 About the Honors Program

 Founded in 1985, The Honors Music Program (HMP) of Westminster Conservatory is central New Jersey’s leading pre-college program for talented classical young musicians.
 HMP develops musical artistry and scholarship through its comprehensive curriculum and its vibrant, supportive community.
-Students, age 8 to 18, attend their classes on Saturdays at the Conservatory’s Princeton campus.
+Students ages 8 to 18 attend their classes on Saturdays at the Conservatory’s Princeton campus.
 An exceptional faculty of performers, composers, and scholars inspire students and offer unmatched personal attention.
 By graduation students are prepared to pursue advanced study or careers in music.

-Audition and/or application materials, a brochure, and the HMP handbook are available in the Conservatory office and on the program’s website at Honorsmusicprogram.com.
+Audition/application materials and the HMP handbook are available on the program’s website at honorsmusicprogram.com.

-The degree conferred upon graduation is determined by classes taken, grade point average, and length of recital.
-Specific requirements can be found in our handbook or on our website.
-The core curriculum includes a course sequence in Music Theory, Ear Training, Music History, and Dalcroze supplemented by rotating Music History and Theory electives.
+The HMP core curriculum includes a course sequence in Music Theory, Ear Training, Music History, and Dalcroze supplemented by rotating Music History and Theory electives.
 Semester grades are awarded in all courses and a transcript is maintained.
 Conservatory-wide recitals, outreach concerts, master classes, and workshops presented by distinguished artists are offered in addition to major specific performances and performance evaluations.
 The core curriculum consists of the following classes.

 - Music Theory

 - Ear Training

 - Music History